YourFriendSub/YAGPDB.xyz-CCs/Quiz System/README.md

 ### Setup
 - [Click Here](https://github.com/YourFriendSub/YAGPDB.xyz-CCs/blob/main/Quiz%20System/Code%20Files/Command.yag) and copy the code.
-  - Create a New Custom command with and paste the code:
+  - Create a New Custom command and paste the code:
     - Trigger Type: `Command`
     - Trigger: `quiz`
   - Replace the `00000` in `{{$ModeratorRoleID := 00000}}` variable with ID of your Moderator-Role / Quiz-MOD role.